 A carefully crafted revocable living trust can help circumnavigate the probate process.
 Wills are subject to court involvement, and they become part of the public record; revocable living trusts, however, allow grantors to distribute their property privately.

-How Do I Set Up a Revocable Living Trust?
+How Do I Set Up a Revocable Living Trust in Colorado?

 Setting up your own Colorado Revocable Living Trust is probably much easier than you think.
 Property owners generally enlist the help of an experienced and qualified estate planning attorney.
 A lawyer can carefully examine your circumstances and ensure that your trust is effectively written, funded, and executed.
 That being said here is a list of things to keep in mind when thinking about your drafting and funding your trust.

 At Mile High Estate Planning, we take pride in helping our clients create strong trusts to set their minds at ease and facilitate transitions for their beneficiaries.
 Contact us today to schedule a free consultation.